ilGhera/jw-player-7-for-wp/readme.txt

-=== JW Player 7 for Wordpress ===
+=== JW Player for Wordpress ===
 Contributors: ghera74
-Tags: jw player, jwplayer, jwp, jwp 7, video, embed video, youtube, related video, video preroll Requires at least: 4.0
+Tags: jw player, jw player 7, jw player 8, jwplayer, jwplayer 7, jwplayer 8, video, embed video, youtube, related video, video preroll, video chapters, video subtitles
+Requires at least: 4.0
-Tested up to: 4.7.4
+Tested up to: 4.8
-Stable tag: 1.4.1
+Stable tag: 1.5.0
 License: GPLv2

-JW Player 7 for Wordpress gives you all what you need to publish videos on your posts and pages, with the new JW7.
+JW Player for Wordpress gives you all what you need to publish videos on your posts and pages, using the most famous web player in the world.
-Skins, position, share.

 == Description ==
-**JW Player 7 for Wordpress** works with the self-hosted version of JW Player 7, that means that you have to:<br>

-* Register a JW Player account at http://www.jwplayer.com/sign-up/
-* Once you're logged in, download the player and copy your Licence key from https://dashboard.jwplayer.com/#/players/downloads
-* Upload the folder to your site
-* Add the full url of **jwplayer.js** that you just uploaded, in the admin page of the plugin; it will be something like http://example.com/FOLDER-UPLOADED/jwplayer.js
-* Paste your Licence Key to the admin page of the plugin.

-After that, set your general preferences, choose the post types where you want to add videos and start to add content using the JW Player box that you'll find there.<br>
-Just add the url of your self-hosted video, YouTube video or MP3.<br>
-That's all, you're ready to go!
+JW Player for Wordpress gives you all what you need to publish videos on your Wordpress posts and pages, using the most famous web player in the world.
+Change skin, position and dimensions of your player.
+Allow users share and embed your contents.

 **NEW ON THIS VERSION!**

-* Better tabs navigation.
-* (Premium) New option tab for subtitles style customization.
-* (Premium) Possibility to activate subtitles by default.
+Since it's now possible to use the Cloud Hosted Player Libraries that you can get in your JW Player Dashboard, it's not necessary upload the player on your site anymore.
+The plugin still can be used with a self hosted player.
+More details <a href="https://www.ilghera.com/documentation/setup-the-player/">here</a>.

 == Installation ==